RolaMmss/ml-model-api/README.md

     tour_moteur : en tours par minute (pas de conversion nécessaire) consommation_ville : en litres aux 100 km (1 mile par gallon = 0,425 km par litre)
     consommation_autoroute : en litres aux 100 km

+# Folder model:
+This folder contains different files to form a pipeline for training a machine learning model with some predefined settings and logging the results with MLflow.
+The train.sh script orchestrates the execution of this pipeline.